 SLMC’s sponsor roster is a ‘who’s who’ of companies and organisations active in the secondary consumer life markets.
 Sponsoring the SLMC showcases your brand as a leading contributor to the advancement of our industry.

-Bill Corry, CEO of asset manager Corry Capital, gets proceedings underway with a brief welcome address.
+Bill Corry, CEO of asset manager Corry Capital and Andre Dylan Kohler, Partner at EY, get proceedings underway with a brief welcome address.

 Longevity risk and mortality risk drive investment outcomes across a range of asset classes and investment strategies, but is 'life' itself an asset class?
 If not, why not?
 This panel digs into the nuances of the question in the opening session of the day.